mak448a/AI-Drawing-Chatbot/README.md

 8. Rename `example_config.json` to `config.json`.
 Edit this file however you like.
 See [Configuration](#Configuration).
 9. Run the bot and invite it with the link it provides.
 10. Type / in the message box and try out the commands!
+11. You can chat with the bot by @pinging the bot and typing your message.

 ## Configuration